nlpsandbox/nlpsandbox-schemas/.github/ISSUE_TEMPLATE/tool_request.md

 ---
 name: Tool request
-about: Request a new NLP Sandbox tool
+about: Request a new NLP Sandbox tool.
-labels: new tool
+labels: New Tool
 ---

 <!--